-&lt;sup>85 Prayer orients our hearts towards God.
-It is how we communicate to God.
-God encouraged us to communicate our needs in prayer and rely on God (Matthew 6:9-13).

-&lt;sup>86 2 Timothy 3:16-17, Psalm 119:105, Matthew 4:4 - Scripture is important for the Christian life and a connection to God.
-Therefore, it should be foundational in getting to know and trusting God.

-&lt;sup>87 Wise counsel is discussed in various passages in proverbs (11:14, 12:15, 15:22, 19:20-21, 24:6).

-support, comfort at work.
 4. Beginning: We can trust God not only with our present needs but our future and guidance to get there also.

-Middle: - Personal Struggle - Struggle with what to do - direction O What direction are you seeking from God? - Story of Acts 16:7-10 - Direction to Macedonia O Direction given directly - Acts 16:13 - Direction to the river O Direction through intuition/knowledge e Closing: God can be trusted to guide us.
+- Personal Struggle

+- Struggle with what to dodirection

+- What direction are you seeking from God?

+- Story of Acts 16:7-10- Direction to Macedonia

+- o Direction given directly

+- Acts 16:13-Direction to the river

+- O Direction through intuition/knowledg

+Closing: God can be trusted to guide us.

 Transition: sometimes we question where God leads us because it results in hardships.

 5. Beginning: Even when things turn for the worst, God is there.

-Middle: - Sometimes how God sustains us or helps us isn't what we would expect - Story of Acts 16:16-34 O Attacked for doing good Prison - but still praising God Way out - but didn't escape Reward - household came to faith Its about God's glory, not our comfort Closing: No matter what, cling to God.
+- Sometimes how God sustains us or helps us isn't what we would expect

+- Story of Acts 16:16-34

+- Attacked for doing good

+- Prison-but still praising God

+- Way out-but didn't escape

+- o Reward-household came to faith

+- Its about God's glory, not our comfort

+Closing: No matter what, cling to God.
 God can be trusted in hardships.

 Transition: If God can be shown to be trusted in different situations, then how do we show we trust God?

 6. Beginning: If we believe we can trust God, then we should show it.

-Middle: - Trust is a verb, not just a noun- and it is meant to be two ways - Paul showed trust in Lord - Acts 16:10 - followed leading to Macedoni - Acts 16:36-39-roman - citizenship, didn't try to get out of things by own power - Reflection: Think about life - are you trusting God? т на автро. we show we trust dou: Closing: Let us live with the certainty that we can trust God.
+- Trust is a verb, not just a noun-and it is meant to be two ways

+- Paul showed trust in Lord

+- Acts

+16:10-

+followed

+leading to

+Macedonia

+- Acts

+16:36-39-

+Roman

+citizenship

+, didn't try

+to get out

+of things

+by own

+power

+- Reflection: Think about life-are you trusting God?

+121 Douglas Harper, "Trust," Online Etymology Dictionary.

+certainty that we can trust God.

+Notes: It's hard.
+Trials - faith tested.
+Notes: trust displayed in situations of risk and

+vulnerability.
+122

+Notes: It's hard.
+Trials - faith tested.